|

 Colorado River.
 Introduced populations exist in the Nueces River

-The Guadalupe bass, like other "black bass" including
+system.
+Other The Guadalupe bass, like other "black bass" including

 largemouth, smallmouth, and spotted bass, is not a true bass at